NathanHarrington/NathanHarrington.github.io/content/posts/learning_stage5.md

 Customer Persona
 Not only do you know about the pains and gains of the customers, you specifically know who they are.
-Know everything about those customers.

 Profile Components
 position or title